-As some wag recently commented, there are few important jobs in society for which you need no special competence, no special experience, and no special qualifications; one is refereeing for journals, and the other is representing the people in Parliament (8, 13-20).
+As some wag recently commented, there are few important jobs in society for which you need no special competence, no special experience, and no special qualifications; one is refereeing for journals, others are parenthood and representing the people in democratic government [8, 13-20].

 Use a lottery to decide which grant applications to fund (perhaps after they pass a basic review).
 This scheme would eliminate the arduous effort and expenditure that now goes into reviewing proposals and would give a chance to many more investigators.

-Whilst the following examples are from my own experience, I doubt not that many authors would tell similar stories.
-My most highly cited paper, on TCAs (24), was submitted to an eminent journal in the relevant field (the British Journal of Pharmacology); so, one would hope for top quality refereeing.
-That paper is now a benchmark paper in the field and has been cited 400 times.
+Whilst the following examples are from my own experience, I doubt not that many authors would tell analogous stories.
+My most highly cited paper, on TCAs , was submitted to an eminent journal in the relevant field (the British Journal of Pharmacology); therefore, one would hope for top quality refereeing.
+That paper is a seminal paper in the field and has been cited > 600 times.

-It was initially rejected out of hand.
-The two referees made only a few derisory lines of comment (‘not much used, nothing new’, quite unrelated to the science in the paper).
-After my discussion with the editor, two new referees — independent of drug companies — were recruited (that editor was fair, most editors would not even have bothered to reply to a protest such as the one I made).
+However, it was initially rejected out of hand.
+The two referees made only a few derisory lines of comment (‘not much used, nothing new’, which were unrelated to the science in the paper).
+After my ‘robust protestations’, and discussion with the editor, two new referees — independent of drug companies — were recruited (that editor was good and fair, most editors would not even have bothered to reply to a protest such as the one I made).
 One of the new referees was succinct and simply said it was an excellent paper that should be published.
 The other referee started his comment with ‘whilst this is a good paper it suffers from a number of serious errors’.
-He then went on to list more than a page of what he considered to be punctuation errors and the like (some were ‘correct’*: but he made no sensible comment that was remotely scientific; perhaps he was a frustrated school-master).
-The psychiatrist in me laughed: it was rather sad, he likely suffered from obsessive-compulsive disorder.
+He then went on to list more than a page of what he considered to be punctuation errors and the like (some were ‘correct’*: but he made no sensible comment that was remotely scientific; perhaps he was a frustrated schoolmaster).
+The psychiatrist in me laughed: it was sad, he likely suffered from obsessive-compulsive disorder.
 However, for people whose career depends on getting things published such capricious and poor refereeing is far from a joking matter.
-The driving force behind this is that referees frequently get an ego boost by being asked to give an ‘expert’ opinion.
+The lesson behind this is that referees frequently get an ego boost by being asked to give an ‘expert’ opinion.
 They therefore feel obliged to make some sort of comment, especially when their personality does not allow them to be gracious, as was the other referee.

-A disgraceful example of this was dissected in detail on my website recently — that was a review paper from the supposedly prestigious Maudsley Hospital in London, to which one of their professors called David Taylor ‘put his name’* (25).
-The paper bears the stamp of somebody whose first language is clearly not English, and Taylor did not take enough interest in the manuscript to correct those errors, obvious from the most cursory scanning of the manuscript: how much did he really have to do with it?
-He, like so many other academics, should be ashamed of his deceitfulness.
-One referee of their paper, whom I criticized equally frankly for failing to correct their numerous serious errors, wrote me an indignant response in which he justified his lax standards by saying, ‘I accepted that review or that article just because I have feeling that everything on SS should be welcomed’ [sic].
-So much for the standards and the probity of science: with gatekeepers like that, why have a gate at all?
+A disgraceful example of this has been dissected in detail on my website recently — that was a review paper from the supposedly prestigious Maudsley Hospital in London, to which one of their professors called David Taylor ‘put his name’* .
+The paper bears the stamp of somebody whose first language is clearly not English, and Taylor did not take enough interest in the manuscript to correct those errors, obvious from the most cursory scanning of the manuscript, and about which one of the referees commented, obviously without affect: how much did he have to do with it?
+He, like many other academics, should be ashamed of his deceitfulness.
+One referee of their paper, who I criticized equally frankly for failing to correct their numerous serious errors, wrote me an indignant response in which he justified his lax standards by saying, ‘I accepted that review or that article just because I have feeling that everything on SS should be welcomed’ [sic].
+So much for the standards and the probity of science: with gatekeepers like that, why have a gate?
 I need hardly say that this ‘scientific’ journal found themselves unable to publish a response.
 I dubbed this Werneke et al. paper, ‘an egregious example of ultracrepidarian bloviation’.

-Let me explain just a little more about this important point — again I have to use my own refereeing experience, because such information is usually in a confidential domain.
+Let me explain a little more about this crucial point — again I must use my own refereeing experience, because such information is usually in a confidential domain.
 One does not know what happens in other instances.
 Because I am a world expert in my particular (small) field of serotonin toxicity*, I know that much of the material published fails to cite the appropriate quality references.
-The fact that so many papers do not cite these key references means that these references do not attain the priority in the field that they merit.
-Contrariwise, many trivial papers, that should never have been cited at all, get cited.
+The fact that many papers do not cite these key references means that these references do not attain the priority in the field that they merit.
+Contrariwise, many trivial papers, that should never have been cited, get cited.
 As a referee, one often gets the impression that references have been scattered through manuscripts like confetti, having been selected because their title looks vaguely relevant.